-1. Drive Like You’re In The Daytona 500
+1. Drive Like You’re in the Daytona 500

 Slide your seat forward so that your wrist can rest on the top of the wheel with your arm outstretched and your back against the seat.
-This will keep your arms from getting fatigued (which can slow your reaction time) and it puts them in the best position to execute quick evasive maneuvers, like sudden swerves.
+This will keep your arms from getting fatigued (which can slow your reaction time), and it puts them in the best position to execute quick evasive maneuvers, like sudden swerves.

 2. Don’t Trust Your Mirrors

 Yes, you should use your side mirrors.
-No, you probably don’t have them adjusted so that you get the best possible view - turning your side mirrors out, so that you have to lean a bit to see the sides of you car, will give you a near-panoramic view of what’s happening behind you.
+However, you probably haven’t adjusted the mirrors to get the best possible view.
+Turning your side mirrors out so that you have to lean a bit to see the sides of your car, will give you a near-panoramic view of what’s happening behind you.
 Doing this almost completely eliminates your blind spots.

 4. Actually, Don’t Trust Anyone Else.
 Period.

 See that guy next to you, the one driving the car with a smashed in front fender and all of those dents?
 Wonder where he got those?
 Best to keep a handful of car lengths from him.

 Oh look, there’s someone who’s checking out her phone while driving.
 Avoid her like the plague.

 Looks like that car in front of you has a right tire that’s really low on air.
 You definitely don’t want to be behind it if there’s a blowout.